sjmulder/nonononoyes/README.txt

 NONONONOYES

-Like yes(1), but more sophisticated: it can do nonononoyes, yesyesyesyesno, or any pseudo-nonononoyes sequence.
+Like yes(1), but more sophisticated: it can do nonononoyes, yesyesyesyesno, yesnomaybe, or any pseudo-nonononoyes sequence.

-It does so by looking at its name, which much be composed exclusively of yeses and no's, and repeatedly outputing a sequence of y and n lines accordingly.
+It does so by looking at its name, which much be composed exclusively of yeses, no's, and maybes, and repeatedly outputing a sequence of y and n lines accordingly.

 Examples: